FaramarzKowsari/istanbul-bread-heritage-interactive-digital-book/README.md

 **Faramarz Kowsari**

-Author, Software Engineer and AI Researcher based in Istanbul.
+Faramarz Kowsari is an author, Software Engineer and AI researcher based in Istanbul.
+Focusing on the intersection of technology, education, and personal growth, he has published over 80 digital titles on international platforms.
+His areas of expertise span Artificial Intelligence, prompt engineering, modern trading strategies (Smart Money Concepts & algorithmic trading), as well as classical literature and mindfulness.
+In addition to writing, he develops web-based educational tools and creates specialized instructional video content.

 His works focus on the intersection of: